 We often get calls from correspondents wanting to know when the next issue is and the date for copy.
 There are six editions - February, April, June, August, October and December.
-Copy date is generally the Friday nearest the 15th of the preceeding month, and this information always appears inside the front cover underneath the contents list.
-Our address, phone and email address is above the contents
+Copy date is generally the Friday nearest the 15th of the preceding month, and this information always appears inside the front cover underneath the contents list.
+Our address, phone and email address is above the contents ather Stephen Northfield welcomed a large congregation to the Sunday afternoon Remembrance Day service in St Andrew's Church on Sunday 10th November.
+A little piece of history was created when Captain Pippa Fowler carried the Legion Standard (a long time since the Standard was carried by a woman), along with representations from other groups.
+The Salvation Army accompanied Howard Southgate who led with music for the service.

-Remembrance Day Peter Archer

-Poppy Appeal Co-ordinator
+Remembrance Day Peter Archer Poppy Appeal Co-ordinator